 Untitled (1929) Johan Coenraad Altorf

-This striking residential building from 1929 on Westzeedijk was designed by architect Frans Lourijsen and equipped with a number of beautiful monumental decorations by visual artist JC Altorf.
-The plastics fit in with art movements of the time, related to the art deco.
-The different animals have a gracefulness combined with a volume that fits both with the heavy material and with the architecture boundary.
+This striking residential building from 1929 on the Westzeedijk was designed by architect Frans Lourijsen and provided with a number of beautiful monumental decorations by visual artist JC Altorf.
+The sculptures fit in the art movements of the time, related to art deco.
+The different animals have a elegance combined with a volume that suits the heavy material as well as the architectural nature.
 They are decorative and at the same time expressive images.
-We no longer have many such images in Rotterdam.
-The guard figures are to enliven the entrance parties.
+We no longer have many of these images in Rotterdam.
+The guard figures are to liven up the entrance parties.

 Johan Coenraad ('Jan') Altorf (The Hague, 1876 - The Hague, 1955) was born the son of a carpenter.
-His artistry must have stood out when he was apprenticed to a chair maker, who might have taught him to cut (animal) ornaments for furniture.
-After his academy he worked as a sculptor in stone, wood, ivory, ceramics and bronze.
-Large collectors such as Mrs. Kröller-Müller and Rotterdam 'harbor barons' regularly bought work from him.
-His view of form is remarkable: the subjects are analyzed in parts that in Altorf's view are most characteristic of the depiction of the given.
-By selecting the components in such a way, reducing them and bringing them back together again, he builds representations that only express the most essential.
-This sleek design is also ideal for decorative work in the arts and crafts.
-Although he is often known as a sculptor who focuses on animal figures (especially monkeys and birds), he has also made portraits and furniture.
+His artistry must have been noticed when he was apprenticed to a chair maker, who may have taught him to carve (animal) ornaments for furniture.
+After college he worked as a sculptor in stone, wood, ivory, ceramics and bronze.
+Great collectors such as Mrs. Kröller-Müller and Rotterdam 'harbor barons' regularly bought work from him.
+His vision of form is remarkable: the subjects are analyzed in parts that, in Altorf's view, are most characteristic of the representation of the given.
+By selecting the parts in such a way, reducing them and bringing them back together again, he builds images that express only the most essential.
+This sleek design is also ideal for decorative work in crafts.
+Although he is often known as a sculptor who concentrates on animal figures (especially monkeys and birds), he has also made portraits and furniture.